An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Abstract

 \section{Abstract}

-Recently, M\"omke and Svensson presented a beautiful new approach for the traveling salesman problem on a graph metric (graph-TSP), which yielded a $\frac{4}{3}$-approximation guarantee on subcubic graphs as well as a substantial improvement over the $\frac{3}{2}$-approximation guarantee of Christofides' algorithm on general graphs.
+M\"omke and Svensson presented a beautiful new approach for the traveling salesman problem on a graph metric (graph-TSP), which yields a $4/3$-approximation guarantee on subcubic graphs as well as a substantial improvement over the $3/2$-approximation guarantee of Christofides' algorithm on general graphs.
 The crux of their approach is to compute an upper bound on the minimum cost of a circulation in a particular network, $C(G,T)$, where $G$ is the input graph and $T$ is a carefully chosen spanning tree.
 The cost of this circulation is directly related to the number of edges in a tour output by their algorithm.
-Mucha subsequently improved the analysis of the circulation cost, proving that M\"omke and Svensson's algorithm for graph-TSP has an approximation ratio of at most $\frac{13}{9}$ on general graphs.
+Mucha subsequently improved the analysis of the circulation cost, proving that M\"omke and Svensson's algorithm for graph-TSP has an approximation ratio of at most $13/9$ on general graphs.

-This analysis of the circulation is local, and vertices with degree four and five can contribute the most to its cost.
+This analysis of the circulation is local, and vertices with degree four or five can contribute the most to its cost.
 Thus, hypothetically, there could exist a subquartic graph (a graph with degree at most four at each vertex) for which Mucha's analysis of the M\"omke-Svensson algorithm is tight.
-We show that this is not the case and that M\"omke and Svensson's algorithm for graph-TSP has an approximation guarantee of at most $\frac{46}{33}$ on subquartic graphs.
-To prove this, we present a different method to upper bound the minimum cost of a circulation on the network $C(G,T)$.
-Our approximation guarantee actually holds for all graphs that have an optimal solution to a standard linear programming relaxation of graph-TSP with subquartic support.
+We show that this is not the case and that M\"omke and Svensson's algorithm for graph-TSP has an approximation guarantee of at most $25/18$ on subquartic graphs.
+To prove this, we present different methods to upper bound the minimum cost of a circulation on the network $C(G,T)$.
+Our approximation guarantee holds for all graphs that have an optimal solution for a standard linear programming relaxation of graph-TSP with subquartic support.